ltonetwork/http-message-signatures/docs/index.md

 - Support for various components in the signature, including special components and headers
 - Browser and Node.js compatibility

+## LTO client library

+This library integrates out of the box with [@ltonetwork/lto](https://github.com/ltonetwork/lto-api.js).
+When using the LTO client library, it's not necessary to provide a `Signer` or `Verify` callback function.
+The `sign` and `verify` functions will automatically accept an LTO account to sign and an LTO client to verify messages.

 ## Table of Contents

 1. [Installation](installation.md)